-On June 8, 2021, the Company, ALI, WCVC and GDI executed a Deed of Exchange implementing the Propertyfor-Share Swap Transaction whereby the Company will issue shares to ALI, WCVC, and GDI in exchange for identified commercial properties valued at ₱15.6 billion.
+On June 8, 2021, the Company, ALI, WCVC and GDI executed a Deed of Exchange implementing the Property-for-Share Swap Transaction whereby the Company will issue shares to ALI, WCVC, and GDI in exchange for identified commercial properties valued at ₱15.6 billion.
 As part of the requisites to consummate the transaction, the Company applied for the approval of the SEC on the increase in its authorized capital stock to ₱29.5 billion and on the subscription of ALI, WCVC and GDI.
-On October 19, 2021, the Company received the approval of the SEC on the Property-for-Share-Swap Transaction, and on the application to increase the authorized capital stock of the Company.
+On October 7, 2021, the Company received the approval of the SEC on the Property-for-Share-Swap Transaction, and on the application to increase the authorized capital stock of the Company.

-Moreover, the Company is also in the process of applying for the Certificate Authorizing Registration with the BIR as the acquisitions were done via tax-free exchange.
+Moreover, the Company is also in the process of securing the Certificate Authorizing Registration with the BIR as the acquisitions were done via tax-free exchange.
 Subsequently, the Company will also list the additional shares with the PSE.
-In view of these regulatory requirements, the Company is envisioning to complete the Property-for-Share-Swap Transaction within the year.
+In view of these regulatory requirements, the Company is envisioning to complete the Property-for-Share-Swap Transaction within the year or in the first guarter of 2022.